The side effects of a transplant are usually worst just after chemotherapy and radiotherapy and for a few weeks afterwards.

 You might sleep a lot for a few days after the treatment.
 Your nurses make sure you have as much anti sickness medicine as you need.
 Do tell your nurses about sickness and diarrhoea so they can give you something to help control it.

-Infertility is a long term side effect of this type of treatment.
-Unfortunately most people can no longer have children after high dose treatment.
+Infertility is a long term side effect of having a transplant.
+This means you will no longer be able to become pregnant or father a child naturally.
 This can be very difficult for some people to cope with.

 For women, chemotherapy can cause an early menopause.
 You might be able to have hormone replacement therapy (HRT) to treat the symptoms of a menopause.
 Ask your doctor about this.